2.1 - Emissions accounted for in a Bilan Carbone®

 Induced, avoided or sequestered emissions?

-🔎 The Bilan Carbone® method is aligned with theADEME opinion on carbon neutrality, which encourages not aiming for an arithmetic carbon neutrality at the scale of an organisation, but to prioritise decarbonisation levers within the organisation's boundary (induced emissions).
+🔎 The Bilan Carbone® method is aligned with theopinion of ADEME, French Public Agency for Ecological Transition on carbon neutrality, which advises against aiming for an arithmetic carbon neutrality at the scale of an organisation, and instead to prioritise decarbonisation levers within the organisation's boundary (induced emissions).

 Induced emissions (Pillar A)

-Except in exceptional cases, Pillar A “reduction of the organisation's emissions” is priority compared to the other two pillars B and C, due to its role in the organisation's dependence on a system based on fossil fuels, and its influence on the risks and opportunities that the organisation will have to integrate into its strategy.
+Except in exceptional cases, Pillar A “reduction of the organisation's emissions” is priority over the other two pillars B and C, due to its role in the organisation's dependence on a system based on fossil fuels, and its influence on the risks and opportunities that the organisation will have to integrate into its strategy.

 Avoided emissions (Pillar B)